-Based on this centuries-old honored principle, the Institute for Justice seeks to restore strict limits for when the government can use eminent domain.
+Based on the centuries-old honored principle that “a man’s home is his castle,” the Institute for Justice seeks to restore strict limits for when the government can use eminent domain.

 In the United States, eminent domain is the power of the government to take away someone’s private property.
 But the Fifth Amendment places two strict limits on eminent domain.
 First, private property can be taken only for “public use,” or public works projects, like roads and bridges.
 Second, even if a property is taken for a public use, the owner must be paid “just compensation.”